jinook0707/openfeeder/README.md

 ---

+A geared DC motor has been also used to increase torque and reduce motor noise.

+Arduino code in 'withDCMotor' folder has been used to run the feeder with a geared DC motor + L298N motor driver, instead of a stepper motor, described in the original paper.

+---

 Copyright CogBio Department in University of Vienna 2016.<br>
 In this repository, the software is licesed under the GNU GPL Version 3 and <br>
 the hardware is licensed under the CERN OHL v.
 1.2 (http://ohwr.org/cernohl).<br>